ac74/reevaluating_germeval2017/README.md

 sh run_example.sh
 ```

 Note: `run_SubtaskD.py` should return reproducible results, but for some reason, it does not.
-The micro F1 score may fluctuate between +/- 0.01.
+Therefore, the micro F1 score may fluctuate between +/-0.01.
 This may slightly change the ranking of the language models for Subtask D.